sofwerx/synthetic-target-area-of-interest/README.md

 #### admin.html

-The `admin.html` enumerates the drones in a web page, along with a map plotting their location.
+The `admin.html` page enumerates the drones in a web page, along with a map plotting their location.
 When "Enable Triangulate" is clicked, a periodic timestamped "Update" message is sent to all drones for them to submit photographs to the ObjectLoB web service.
 When a drone posts an "Updated" message back to the admin:
 - The admin waits for 3 or more drones to submit a message for any given timestamp.